DataDog/dd-trace-rb/integration/apps/configuration-cli/README.md

-# Rails 7: Demo application for Datadog APM
+# Tracer CLI: Demo application for Datadog CLI

 A generic Rails 7 web application with some common use scenarios.

-For generating Datadog APM traces and profiles.
+For generating Datadog APM traces with configuration file generated from CLI.

 ## Installation